litespeedtech/magento2-LiteSpeed_LiteMage/README.md

     ```
     php bin/magento setup:di:compile
     ```
-11. Once finished, delete `var/di/relations.ser` to work around a Magento bug. [link](https://github.com/magento/magento2/issues/4070)

-    ```
-    rm var/di/relations.ser
-    ```
-12. If desired, switch back to production mode.
+11. If desired, switch back to production mode.
 The previous step may need to be repeated after the mode switch.

 ### Enable LiteMage after installation: